davidthings/mocad/README.md

 There are other "Connector" libraries, although Mocad was developed independently.
 The ultimate structure of the **Mocad** **Position** was decided by consulting Obiscad:

 [Obiscad attach.scad](https://github.com/Obijuan/obiscad/blob/master/obiscad/attach.scad)

+Maths.scad (despite the irregular spelling!) offers numerous helpful math routines.  *Mocad* uses some of these in the *Position* manipulation code.